 Table Styles

-When we don’t have the time to create personal styles, here we have many pre-defined themes at our disposal.
+When we don’t have the time to create personal styles, we have many pre-defined themes.
 The variety is wide; everyone can find the perfect one.
-But also we can make our style by selecting the “New Table Style” option.
+We can also create our style by selecting the “New Table Style” option.
 It is the fastest method if you want to highlight every other row.

 Conclusion

-In summary, we can say that with the use of Excel Table, we can have our data in the appropriate structure.
+Using an Excel Table allows us to structure our data appropriately.
 Further work is very simple with it.
 Its biggest advantage is that we can easily expand the original list/range without additional calculations.
 We recommend its use.